Basics: An example workflow

 $ snakemake --cores 1 mapped_reads/A.bam

-Whenever executing a workflow, you need to specify the number of cores to use.
+Whenever you execute a workflow, you need to specify the number of cores to use.
 For this tutorial, we will use a single core for now.
-Later you will see how parallelization works.
-Note that, after completion of above command, Snakemake will not try to create mapped_reads/A.bam again, because it is already present in the file system.
-Snakemake only re-runs jobs if one of the input files is newer than one of the output files or one of the input files will be updated by another job.
+Later, you will see how parallelization works.

 rule bwa_map: